kafka-ops/julie/docs/index.rst

 if you already have this components, you can install the topology builder agent:

-* As an RPM package.
-You can self build this package from the git repository or get the latest version from the release page.
+* As an RPM package for RedHat/CentOS linux distributions.
+* As a DEB package for Debian based OS.
+* As tar.gz source package.
-* As a docker image, available from `docker hub <https://hub.docker.com/repository/docker/purbon/kafka-topology-builder>`_.
+* As well in the form of a docker image, available from `docker hub <https://hub.docker.com/repository/docker/purbon/kafka-topology-builder>`_.

+You always can self build this package, all information is available from `here <https://github.com/kafka-ops/kafka-topology-builder/blob/master/RELEASE.md>`_.
+Users can download the latest "official" release artifacts directly from the download page `here <https://github.com/kafka-ops/kafka-topology-builder/releases>`_.

 Help?
 ------------------------------